coder/docs/admin/environment-management/ssh-access.md

 ### SSH Environment Variables

-OpenSSH can handle shell environment variables differently than expected.
-System-level environment variables for OpenSSH sessions are set by `~/.ssh/environment` and `/etc/environment`.
+OpenSSH handles environment variables differently than most container processes.
+Environment variable overrides for OpenSSH sessions are set by `~/.ssh/environment` and `/etc/environment`.
 Note that these values will override those set in the Dockerfile `ENV` directives.

 At environment startup, Coder injects the image defined environment variables into `~/.ssh/environment`, as well as a set of Coder-defined defaults.

-The following snippet shows an example of what this file may look like for new environment.
+The following snippet shows an example of what this file may look like for a new environment.

 ```text